 Many programs have specific date deadlines for application well in advance of the time of registration.
 Not all degree programs may be entered every quarter.
 See specific degree statements.
-In every case, all credentials (application, fees, GRE-GMAT-TOEFL scores, foreign transcript evaluation reports 4 weeks required, recommendations, written statements, etc.) should be received by the Office of Graduate Admissions at least two weeks prior to the proposed registration date.
+In every case, the Office of Graduate Admissions should receive all credentials (application, fees, GRE-GMAT-TOEFL scores, foreign transcript evaluation reports 4 weeks required, recommendations, written statements, etc.) at least 60 days prior to the proposed registration date.